javi14z/mw_cgclient/README.md

 ## Supervisor:
-In the supervisord folder you can configure services to run automatically.
+In the supervisord folder you can configure services to run automatically (most of them are currently commented)

+## Xming (Dsiplay X11):
+For correct operation, install Xming (Windows)

 ## Problemas: